greenpixels/godot-arch/ReadMe.md

 - A Godot project developed with `Godot 4.4` or higher

 ### 2. Installation & Setup
-- Download the latest release
+- [Download](https://github.com/greenpixels/godot-arch/releases) the latest release for your platform
 - Unpack the contents into your project-root (`godot-arch.config.yaml` and `godot-arch`)
 - (*optional*) customize the configuration in `godot-arch.config.yaml`
 ### 3. Usage